prometheus/test-infra/README.md

     -f manifests/prombench/benchmark
 ```

-### Trigger tests via a Github comment.
----

-Starting a prombench test:
-- `/benchmark` (benchmark PR with the master branch.)
-- `/benchmark master`
-- `/benchmark 2.4.0` (Any release version can be added here.
-Don't prepend `v` to the release version here.
-The benchmark plugin in Prow will prepend it.)

-Restarting a prombench test:
-- To restart a test, comment `/benchmark` again on the PR.
-If the hash of the last commit is changed, the test will be restarted.
-- To restart a test with a separate Prometheus release version just run `/benchmark <new_rel_version>`

-Stopping a prombench test:
-- To cancel benchmarking, a mantainer should comment `/benchmark cancel`.

 ## Buliding from source
-To build Prombench and related tools from source you need to have a working Go environment with version 1.12 or greater installed.
-Prombench uses promu for building the binaries.
+To build Prombench and related tools from source you need to have a working Go environment with go modules enabled.
+Prombench uses [promu](https://github.com/prometheus/promu) to build the binaries.
 ```
 make build
 ```